marksmccann/froyo/docs/fundamentals/component-lifecycle.md

 # Component Lifecycle

-This guide introduces the concept of the component lifecycle in Froyo.
+This guide introduces the concept of the component lifecycle.

 ## The Lifecycle Methods

-When a Froyo component is initialized, or when the state changes, a series of "lifecycle" methods are called in a particular order.
+When a component is initialized, or when the state changes, a series of "lifecycle" methods are called in a particular order.
 Each method has a designated responsibility relative to its position in the lifecycle.

 The methods are: [`initialize`](../api/component.md#initialize), [`validate`](../api/component.md#validate), [`render`](../api/component.md#render), [`update`](../api/component.md#update), [`destroy`](../api/component.md#destroy).